 “Childbirth, being on the tablet, and stress can also make women lose their hair,” Dr. Koso-Thomas provides, although such hair loss can be temporary.
 For instance, hair loss can be a symptom of problems with the thyroid gland or iron deficiency, she says.
 Boitumelo Monyaki, a 39-year-vintage monetary management pupil from Johannesburg, went completely bald eight years in the past – something she believes changed into connected to the start of her first child in 2002.

 “I’ve learned that masses of ladies in my family lose their hair after giving beginning,” she says.
 It has been occurring since my wonderful grandmother’s time.”
 Ms. Monyaki says losing her hair affected her self-assurance, but she has discovered to accept that her hair may in no way develop again to its preceding fullness.
 She desires to see extra assist available for African girls managing hair loss: “Even salon proprietors and stylists do not know a way to deal with this trouble.”

 ‘Embracing their Africanness’

-Dr. Koso-Thomas advises that a healthy balanced food regimen containing diet C, nutrition B, and selenium, found in sparkling fruit and vegetables, facilitates to nourish the hair root and might assist combat traction alopecia – and fending off pressure can save your hair loss too.
+Dr. Koso-Thomas advises that a healthy balanced food regimen containing diet C, nutrition B, and selenium, found in sparkling fruit and vegetables, facilitates nourishing the hair root and might assist in combat traction alopecia – and fending off pressure can save your hair loss too.